ieric01/ericorellana-jekyll-blog/_posts/2016-02-22-Params:-Permit-VS-Require.md

 date:   2016-01-20 09:28:53
 ---

-Mass sql injection, is an insertion of a sql query via the input data from the client to the application.
-In order to protect our application from attacks like this, we use strong params.
-When setting up our strong params we use params, which is an instance of ActionController::Parameters, and can call the methods require and permit.
+Mass sql injection, is an insertion of a sql query via an input field.
+In order to protect our application from these attacks, we use params.
+Params, is an instance of ActionController::Parameters, and has the methods require and permit.

 ### So what exactly does require and permit do ?